Hanoi at a glance

 - Address: 58 Quoc Tu Giam Street, Dong Da District

 - Ticket price: 30,000 VND, free for children under 15 years old

 - Opening hours: summer from 7:30 AM – 6:00 PM, winter from 8:00 AM – 6:00 PM

 3. Ho Chi Minh Mausoleum

-There are some specific regulations for opening and visiting times of Ho Chi Minh Mausoleum.
-The opening and visiting time is different on each season as follows:
+To see inside the mausoleum, there are some specific regulations for opening and visiting times.
+The opening and visiting times vary each season as follows:

 - Address: 19 Ngoc Ha Street, Ba Dinh District